 Martinique has a rugged beauty and a unique blend of West Indian and French influence.
 It’s especially suited to nature-lovers, foodies, and francophiles.

-The markets also hold loads of spices, exotic fruits, medicinal herbs, and Martinique’s ubiquitous “ignames” or yams.
+The markets also hold loads of spices, exotic fruits, and medicinal herbs.
+Look for Martinique’s ubiquitous “ignames” or yams.
 You’ll find fine dining in Fort-de-France, where restaurants combine fish and local cuisines with a French flair.

 This island in the lesser Antilles relies heavily on France for imports.
 That’s part of the reason why you’ll find boutiques, artwork, and the latest French fashion in the markets.
 Martinique may be one of the best shopping destinations in the Caribbean!

 And for the perfect stay during your trip, try the Domaine de Robinson.
-The casual studios and bamboo beach bungalows here are well-priced at $127 per night, offer stellar ocean views, and are surrounded by lush, tropical greenery.
+The casual studios and bamboo beach bungalows here are well-priced at $127 per night.
+They offer stellar ocean views, and you’ll be surrounded by lush, tropical greenery.

-All of the facilities here also come fully outfitted with kitchenettes, dining areas, private bathrooms, mosquito nets, and verandas with seaside views – everything you need for an amazing long-term stay in the Caribbean.
+All of the facilities here also come fully outfitted with kitchenettes, dining areas, private bathrooms, mosquito nets, and verandas with seaside views.
+That’s everything you need for an amazing long-term stay in the Caribbean.

-Additionally, the property is exceptionally well-located on the island and gives visitors access to a host of fun activities like horseback riding, snorkeling, and scuba diving. .
+Additionally, the property is exceptionally well-located on the island.
+This gives visitors access to a host of fun activities like horseback riding, snorkeling, and scuba diving. .

 Average Temperature in Nassau (Dec. to Mar.): 66-81°F / 19-27°C